Shaping Our World Together

 Each institution or community needs to develop the appropriate goals and process for their particular space or spaces, as well as to adapt to changing circumstances throughout the process.

-Other learning opportunities – IEN faculty have been teaching since IEN’s inception in 1980, but recent years have seen an increase in teaching new courses that reflect cutting-edge topics and concerns in the field of planning.
+Other learning opportunities – IEN faculty have been teaching since IEN’s inception in 1980, and recent years have seen an increase in offerings of professional development opportunities that reflect cutting-edge topics and concerns in designing and facilitating equitable collaboration, community engagement, conflict management and negotiation as well as best practices for tribal consultation and working with tribes.

-Student recruitment – 25% of incoming urban and environmental planning graduate students describe the opportunity to work with IEN as the most compelling reason for selecting the University of Virginia.
+Student recruitment – In a survey of graduate urban and environmental planning students, 25% described the opportunity to work with IEN as their most compelling reason for selecting the University of Virginia.

 University visibility – IEN brings significant credit to the University as a whole.
 Much of IEN’s service involves senior elected and appointed officials (e.g., Governor’s Natural Resources Leadership Summit, Tobacco Communities Project, Shenandoah Valley Waste Solutions Forum, Chesapeake Bay Roundtable, and many others).
 IEN-led projects enhance the University’s public service leadership in environmental decision-making, providing University faculty opportunities for research and practical applications.